isomerpages/moe-northbrookssec/_parents/Sec One 2023 Posting Matters/Section 1:  Welcome Message by Mr David Lau.md

 In Northbrooks Secondary, we aim to inculcate in our students (Brooksians) the <b>Champion Learning Mindset</b> – one where there is a strong desire to learn and improve, and to bounce back in the face of adversities.
 Imbued with this growth mindset, we are confident that Brooksians will possess grit and resilience, and develop a “try-fail-try” spirit in all that they do, and learn and innovate each time towards success.
-Our school motto, “<b>Soaring Yet Rooted</b>”, challenges Brooksians to soar to greater heights whilst staying rooted in values.
+Our school motto, "<b>Soaring Yet Rooted</b>”, challenges Brooksians to soar to greater heights whilst staying rooted in values.